-EHS and CDSA (Children's Developmental Services Agency) maintain a collaborative agreement to meet the unique needs of children with disabilities.
-Also, Head Start and Cumberland County Schools maintain a collaborative agreement to meet the unique needs of children with disabilities, providing a wide range of services to include: social, educational, nutrition, medical, speech, occupational and physical therapy.
+Early Head Start and the CDSA (Children's Developmental Services Agency of NC) maintain a collaborative agreement to meet the unique needs of children with developmental disabilities.
+For our Head Start students, Head Start and Cumberland County Schools maintain a collaborative agreement to meet the unique needs of children with developmental disabilities, providing a wide range of services to include: social, educational, nutrition, medical, speech, occupational and physical therapy.

-Head Start includes children with diagnosed disabilities into regular classroom settings with typically developing children.
+Head Start is inclusive of children with diagnosed disabilities in regular classroom settings with typically developing children.
 A minimum of 10 percent of all Head Start enrollees are children with disabilities.
 This 10 percent may be from families whose income exceeds the National Poverty Guidelines for enrollment.